Skip to content

 ✦ Daily Cleaning

-Use a mild dish soap and warm water.
+Use mild dish soap and warm water.
 Wipe with a soft cloth.
-That's it.

 Avoid abrasive cleaners or anything acidic.
 While quartzite won't etch like marble, there's no reason to stress the sealant.